Why should I read this?

 What about fundraisers?

-Pack 100 only participates in one fundraiser each year and that is the Trails End popcorn sale which occurs every fall.
+Pack 100 participates in the Trails End popcorn sale which occurs every fall and an optional Spring Sale.

 Will I have to volunteer?

-Unlike other programs your son might enroll in, Cub Scouting involves the whole family, no matter what size or parental make-up exists in the home.
-In Tigers, you are your son’s Adult Partner.
-In Wolves and Bears, you are Akela, the wise leader of the tribe of Webelos, and the final judge of your son’s efforts.
-At the Webelos rank, you are the Activity Pin counselors.
+Unlike other programs your child might enroll in, Cub Scouting involves the whole family, no matter what size or parental make-up exists in the home.
+In Lions and Tigers, you are your Adult son’s and daughter’s Partner.
+In Wolves and Bears, you are Akela, the wise leader of the tribe of Webelos, and the final judge of your scout’s efforts.
+At the Webelos rank, you are the Activity Badge counselors.